Davejurgens/marvel-rivals-repo/docs/apis/get-duelists.md

 •	**Get a Duelist supehero character by name**: `{base_url}/duelists/{superhero_name}`

 ## Base URL parameters
-•	**Optional**: The superhero name of a specific duelist character.
+•	**Optional**: The superhero name of a specific Duelist character.

 ## Headers